 Social Casino Offers Only Available

 The law is very clear that gambling within brick-and-mortar casinos is a no-go in the state.
 That extends to online gambling.
-The state offers no legal online gambling options and there doesn't seem to be a change on the horizon.
+The state offers no legal online gambling options, and there doesn't seem to be a change on the horizon.
+So anyone expecting to see a promotion like NJ online casino bonuses shouldn't hope much.
+The state regulations are clear when it comes to offline and online gambling.

 Social casinos are available and legal in Alaska, though, both on the internet or as an app, and feature all the popular casino games, including slots, blackjack, video poker and roulette.
 It is free to play.
 While you cannot win money playing games at social casinos, the sites like WinStar, LuckyLand and Chumba casino typically offer sweepstakes (games of chance) with prizes that can include real money jackpots.